 A professional roofer will clean your chimney area and remove any existing tar and metal.
-The roofer will inspect your roof for rot, leaks and damage before making any necessary repairs.
+The roofer will inspect your roof for rot, leaks, and damage before making any necessary repairs.

 Cracked flashing is common, and your chimney may have shifted over the years.
 The same holds true for skylights and vent pipes.
-The most common method of repair is to measure the old metal strips and arrange to cut new strips of the same size.
+The most common method of chimney flashing repair is to measure the old metal strips and arrange to cut new strips of the same size.
 Even experienced roofing experts will take most of a day to install new flashing.

 The flashing consists of two metal strips.
 The base flashing is installed on the roof and bent upwards against the chimney in an “L” shape.
 The second part is called counter flashing, and it’s used to seal off the top part of the step flashing.
 That prevents water from penetrating.

 Inexperienced or novice roofers don’t usually install properly flashed chimneys because the process involves masonry work.
-An experienced flashing expert might offer you a choice of aluminum, lead or copper flashing.
+An experienced flashing expert might offer you a choice of aluminium, lead or copper flashing.
 You should beware of anyone who uses tar alone to flash around your chimney.
 Tar only lasts 5 years, but an asphalt roof can last 30 years.
-Aluminum and copper flashing will usually outlast your asphalt.
+Aluminium and copper flashing will usually outlast your asphalt.

 Why You Should Choose a Professional Roofing Contractor